eapostol/ra-base-mars-repo-03/README.md

 Shut it down manually with Ctrl-C.

-You're ready to write your application.
+You're ready to write your Mars Project!